 SELECT FirstName , LastName FROM dbo.ImportantTable;

-At this point we’ll run FULL backup which we’ll use to begin the migration to a new server.
+At this point, we’ll run a FULL backup, which we’ll use to begin the migration to a new server.

 BACKUP DATABASE VeryImportantDB TO DISK = 'C:\Work\Backups\Temp\VeryImportantDBDump.BAK' WITH FORMAT , INIT;

 During the day new rows are added to the database, these are not included in the FULL backup which was taken earlier, but they will be in the soon to come LOG backup.

 USE [VeryImportantDB]; GO INSERT INTO [dbo].[ImportantTable] ( [FirstName] , [LastName] ) VALUES ('John', 'Doe'); GO INSERT INTO [dbo].[ImportantTable] ( [FirstName] , [LastName] ) VALUES ('Patty', 'Smith'); GO